matt9527-marist/MyObsidianNotes/Parallel Processing/Introduction.md

 Objective: design and implement multi-threaded and multi-processed applications.
 We will use C++, CMake and Catch2, OOP, with a focus on shared memory limitations.
+Not using all of C++, only the components and libraries relevant to parallel processing, in order to make the most efficient use of resources.